‘The Bachelor’ 2017 Spoilers: Week 8 Takes Nick Viall Home To Meet The Families

 Up next for Nick Viall on ABC’s The Bachelor 2017 season are the hometown dates and another elimination is on the way.
 The last that viewers saw, Kristina Schulman had been eliminated prior to the rose ceremony and this has everybody feeling anxious.
 What spoilers are available regarding the Week 8 episode set to air on Monday, February 20?

 As ABC teases, the remaining four women will be feeling stunned over Nick Viall’s elimination of Kristina and Bachelor spoilers hint that they will all worry that additional departures may be looming.
-However, gossip guru Reality Steve notes that there will be no rose ceremony in the Bahamas and Viall and his final four women will all head off to begin the hometown dates.
+However, gossip guru Reality Steve noted that there will be no rose ceremony in the Bahamas and Viall and his final four women will all head off to begin the hometown dates.

 Raven Gates’ family visit will be shown first and Bachelor spoilers indicate that Nick and Raven will spend some dirty, frisky time together ahead of having dinner with her loved ones.
 They’ll climb a grain bin, which is apparently something of a traditional in Gates’ hometown of Hoxie, Arkansas, and there is a bit of a tease on the way with a police siren and a supposed threat that Viall could be in trouble.
 Of course, he won’t really be in trouble, and some have a hunch that this officer just might turn out to be Raven’s brother, who works in law enforcement.